dotnetCarpenter/white-space/README.md

 + http://lists.w3.org/Archives/Public/www-style/2013Apr/subject.html#msg497

 ### Changelog
++ 1.2.1 - Fixed removal of white-space prematuraly in IE9 for white-space-fast.js (see #5)
 + 1.2.0 - Fires *WhiteSpaceDone* on parent element when white space is removed, fix bug where ajax called was made to *none* when the document contain \<style\> element(s), added gzipped versions
 + 1.1.1 - fix DOM ready detection for Android 2.3
 + 1.1.0 - New white-space-fast.js implementation